kyberdrb/Windows_tutorials/windows_installation_post_installation_and_optimization_guides/WINDOWS_INSTALL_AND_POST_INSTALL_GUIDE.md

     1. Boot to `Safe Mode`
     1. Open `Registry` as administrator
     1. Go to `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender`
+    1. Right-click on the area on the right hand side after clicking on the `Windows Defender` key.
+By default there only one unset entry with name `Default`.
-    1. Right-click on `Windows Defender` key.
-From the context menu select `New -> DWORD (32-bit) value`.
+    1. From the context menu select `New -> DWORD (32-bit) value`.
-    1. Name the value `DisableAntiSpyware` and set it to value `1` - in this case the values for hex or dec are equivalent.
+    1. Name the value `DisableAntiSpyware`.
+Then double-click on the entry and set it to value `1` - in this case the values for hex or dec are equivalent for value `1`
     1. Click on the `OK` button to save the changes.
     1. Reboot/Sign out to test.